vajidno/EDA-and-Feature-engineering-on-black-Friday-data-set/README.md

 ### 1. Handling Null Values

-- Null values in columns Product_Category_2 and Product_Category_3 were replaced by the mode.
+- Replaced null values in columns Product_Category_2 and Product_Category_3 with the mode.

 ### 2. Converting Columns to Appropriate Data Types

-- Changed the data type of Stay_In_Current_City_Years to int type.
+- Converted the data type of Stay_In_Current_City_Years to int.

 ### 3. Handling Categorical Values

-- In the "Gender" column, values were encoded, with "Male" represented as 1 and "Female" as 0.
+- Encoded values in the "Gender" column, with "Male" represented as 1 and "Female" as 0.
-- In the "Age" column, age groups were numerically encoded for analytical convenience.
+- Numerically encoded age groups in the "Age" column for analytical convenience.

-## Exploratory Data Analysis (EDA)

-*To be expanded based on insights gained during analysis.*

-## Next Steps
+## Challenges

-*Specify the planned analyses, models, or predictions based on the pre-processing.*
+- **Data Format:** Data was present in the wrong datatype format.
+- **Visualization Techniques:** Choosing appropriate visualization techniques posed difficulties.
+- **Null Values:** A significant number of null values were present in the dataset.

+## Conclusion from EDA

+- The proportion of men making purchases significantly surpasses that of women.
+- The highest number of purchases occurred within Product Category 1.